-My name is Don, 43 had an ear infection in both ears.
+Question: My name is Don, 43 had an ear infection in both ears.
 Started in my left ear and my family doctor gave me ear drops than my right ear got infected.
 So the doctor prescribed antibiotics.
 The infection went down but she prescribed another round of antibiotics.
-The infection went away but was having echo noises.
+The infection went away now I have a post ear infection echo.
 She prescribed steroids, but still the echo still there.
 Then I went to an ENT and she gave me steroid injection.
 It’s been 4 day now an I’m still have the echo noises.
 From the day I had an infection it now it’s been 7 weeks.
 Also, I had no pain during my infection.
 Please help.

 Thank you for your question.
 I wish I could give you an easy answer.
-There are three different types of ear infections.
+There are three different types of ear infections all of which could cause a post ear infection echo.
 An infection in the outer ear- otitis externa, (ear canal), the middle ear- otitis media (where the hearing bones are) and the inner ear (where the hearing nerve is).
 Each has a different presentation, a different set of symptoms, a different cause and different treatment.

 An outer ear infection (otitis externa) is an infection of the skin lined tube which makes up the ear canal.
 This is often called swimmer’s ear.
 There will frequently be pain when you pull on your ear lobe.
 It is generally treated with ear drops and keeping the ear dry.